 In case you're wondering...

 Like many Americans, I initially approached Yoga as a physical practice- an alternative to the gym, which I found boring.
 I practiced with varried regularity until early 2017, when I threw myself into yoga (and farming) as a means to stay sober in early addiction recovery.
-I quickly experienced the benefits of reconnecting my body, mind & spirit and soon received a call to facilitate space for others to grow into their own potential as well.
-I began my formal training by spending 6 months living & studying in India and returned to the US with even greater determination to provide safe, healthy & accessible Yoga to every body whilst honoring Yoga’s traditional roots.
+I quickly experienced the benefits of reconnecting my body, mind & spirit and soon felt called to facilitate space for others to grow into their own potential as well.
+I began my formal training by spending 6 months living & studying in India and returned to the US with a great determination to provide safe, healthy & accessible Yoga to every body whilst honoring Yoga’s traditional roots.

-I am passionate about social justice and it's intersection with Yoga.
+I am passionate about social justice and it's interweaving with Yoga.
 I recognize my role in, and how I benefit from, white supremecy and colonialism and I work diligently to unlearn and relearn how to be.
-Here in Chicago, I am an active member of the Chicago Alliance Against Racial & Political Repression; I strongly support nationwide defunding of police departments and reallocating those funds into community resources that help people help ourselves and each other.
-I also support prison abolishion and reimagining a system built around prevention and rehabilitation, as opposed to punishment and control.
+I am fortunate to now make my home on the traditional lands of the People of the Council of Three Fires; here I am an active member of the Chicago Alliance Against Racial & Political Repression, focusing on the Campaign to Free Incarcerated Survivors of Police Torture.
+I strongly support reimaginging public safety & wellness and investment in community resources, helping people ourselves and each other.
+I believe that we as a society can create a system that is built around equity, prevention and rehabilitation, as opposed to control, oppression & punishment.
 I volunteer with Prison Yoga Chicago, humbly sharing Yoga with the people incarcerated in Cook Co Jail and serving as an executive board member.

-Along with all this, I really enjoy cooking (and eating!) plant-based food, riding my bicycle, wandering walks with my partner, general silliness and spending as much time as possible outdoors.
+Along with all this, I really enjoy cooking (and eating!) plant-based food, riding my bicycle, wandering walks with my partner & dog, general silliness and spending as much time as possible outdoors.